 WHERE o.order_date > '2023-01-01';

-Subqueries can be convenient, but they are often less efficient than joins or Common Table Expressions (CTEs).
-Whenever possible, rewrite subqueries as joins or use CTEs for better performance.
+Subqueries can be convenient, but they’re often less efficient than JOINs or Common Table Expressions (CTEs).
+Whenever possible, rewrite subqueries as JOINs to improve performance.

-SELECT order_id FROM orders WHERE customer_id IN (SELECT customer_id FROM customers WHERE country = 'USA');
+WHERE customer_id IN (SELECT customer_id FROM orders WHERE total_amount > 1000);

 CREATE TABLE orders (